eduvpn-debian/packaging/README.md

 DEB_BUILD_OPTIONS="parallel=32"
 ```

-Create a new EDUVPN package
+Create a new eduVPN package
 ---------------------------

 1. Create a new git repository on your build system with the same